yedidyar-ni/shadcn-slides/slides.md

 ---

-## Stage 1 - 🎢 Journey with UI Libraries
+## 🎢 The UI Library Rollercoaster

 <br/>

-### React-Bootstrap
+### Stage 1: Exploration
+1. **React-Bootstrap**

-- Used for complicated components only
+   - Used for complex components
-- Self-implemented atomic components like Button, Checkbox, Avatar
+   - Custom implementation of atomic components

 <br/>

-### Material-UI (MUI)
+2. **Material-UI (MUI)**

-- Reason: Modern API and better theming support
+   - Modern API and improved theming
-- Benefits: Hooks, customization, and best practices integration
+   - Integration of best practices
-- Challenge: Struggles with complex custom components
+   - Limitation: Struggle with highly custom components

 ---

-## Stage 2 - 😅 The Struggles with Custom Components - Props Jungle
+## 😅 Stage 2: The Props Jungle

+### The Challenge of Custom Components

 <br/>